-SFTP (SSH File Transfer Protocol) is commonly used protocol for transferring data.
+SFTP (SSH File Transfer Protocol) is a commonly used protocol for transferring data.
 There are clients available for almost any platform that one can think of.
-It is available for retrieving data from MAX IV (as an alternative to using Globus).
+It is available as an alternative to using Globus for retrieving data from MAX IV.

 Prerequisites

-- You need to have a telephone number registered in DUO where you can receive SMS messages.
-This is to be able to complete the two-factor authentication login at MAX IV.
-To verify or change the phone number, log into DUO and go to your personal information under the Account Settings.
-An SMS with a security code will be sent to the number listed as your primary phone.
+- You need to have a cell phone number registered as your primary phone in DUO.
+This is to be able to receive the two-factor authentication token via SMS during the login.
+To verify or change the phone number, log into DUO and go to your personal information under Account Settings.

 Log in to the sftp server from a Linux client